Skip to main content

 Performance benchmarks reveal significant differences

-Bundle size analysis shows significant improvements.
-Clerk's Core 2 release achieved a 75% reduction in middleware bundle size (from 150kb to 38kb) and improved tree-shaking efficiency (Clerk Core 2, 2024).
-The new session syncing logic (Handshake) delivers 2x-5x faster execution and eliminated the "flash of white page" during authentication.
+Bundle size analysis shows ongoing improvements.
+Clerk's Core 3 release (March 2026) reduced bundles by ~50KB gzipped through React sharing across SDKs.
+The Handshake session syncing system (introduced in Core 2) delivers 2x-5x faster execution and eliminated the "flash of white page" during authentication.
+Core 3 also introduced ClerkOfflineError for better offline handling and proactive background token refresh.
 Auth0 maintains a lighter client bundle with good tree-shaking.
 WorkOS provides minimal client-side bundle with hosted UI approach.
 Supabase and Firebase deliver small-to-medium bundles with reasonable tree-shaking support.

 JWT validation speed varies significantly.
 Clerk achieves sub-millisecond validation times.
 Auth0 experiences 5-10 second cold starts for new tenants in some scenarios (Clerk, 2024).
-Session token lifetime strategies differ substantially—Clerk uses 60-second tokens (more secure but more API calls), while Auth0 uses 10-24 hour tokens (fewer calls but complex invalidation).
+Session token lifetime strategies differ substantially: Clerk uses 60-second tokens with automatic 50-second background refresh (more secure with minimal API overhead), while Auth0 uses 10-24 hour tokens (fewer calls but complex invalidation).

 Rate limits become critical at scale.
 Clerk allows 1,000 requests per 10 seconds in production.
 Auth0 provides 100 RPS base with burst to 400 RPS.
 WorkOS offers enterprise-grade infrastructure without published specific limits.